sid-1998/What-To-do/README.md

-A Todolist buily in Django
+A Todolist built in Django